Pen – FrøyaRingen (NYTEK23)

 Design working life | Assumed period for which a structure or part of it is to be used for its intended purpose with anticipated maintenance but without major repair being necessary. |

-Operation | Fish farming at site, including all installation and operation activities performed at the site while fish farming is in progress, and that are of relevance to the escape of fish. |
+Operation | Fish farming at site, including all installation and operation activities performed at the site while fish farming is in progress, and that are of relevance to the escape prevention of fish. |

 Extra equipment | Equipment that is not a main component. |